2609 Inter Partes Reexamination [R-11.2013]

-The inter partes reexamination statute and rules permit any third party requester to request inter partes reexamination of a patent which issued from an original application was filed on or after November 29, 1999, where the request contains certain elements (see 37 CFR 1.915(b)) and is accompanied by the fee required under 37 CFR 1.20(c)(2).
-The Office initially determines if "a substantial new question of patentability" (35 U.S.C.
-312(a)) is presented.
-If such a new question has been presented, reexamination will be ordered.
+The inter partes reexamination statute and rules permit any third party requester to request, prior to September 16, 2012, inter partes reexamination of a patent which issued from an original application filed on or after November 29, 1999, where the request contains certain elements (see 37 CFR 1.915(b)) and is accompanied by the fee required under 37 CFR 1.20(c)(2).
+The Office initially determines whether the standard for granting reexamination (see 35 U.S.C.
+312(a)) is met.
+If yes, reexamination will be ordered.
 The reexamination proceedings which follow the order for reexamination are somewhat similar to regular examination procedures in patent applications; however, there are notable differences.
 For example, there are certain limitations as to the kind of rejections which may be made, a third party requester may participate throughout the proceeding, there is an "action closing prosecution" and a "right of appeal notice" rather than a final rejection, special reexamination forms are to be used, and time periods are set to provide "special dispatch."
 When the prosecution of an inter partes reexamination proceeding is terminated, an inter partes reexamination certificate is issued to indicate the status of all claims following the reexamination and concludes the reexamination proceeding.

 The basic characteristics of inter partes reexamination are as follows:

 - (A) Any third party requester can request inter partes reexamination at any time during the period of enforceability of the patent (for a patent issued from an original application filed on or after November 29, 1999);

 - (B) Prior art considered during reexamination is limited to prior patents or printed publications applied under the appropriate parts of 35 U.S.C.
 102 and 103;

 - (C) The standard for granting reexamination (35 U.S.C.
 312(a)) must be met for reexamination to be ordered;